-Complete avoidance of water features was feasible.
-Impacts to jurisdictional water features would not be expected from the installation of buried cables due to the use of boring to install these Project elements.
+During the facility design process, impacts to onsite streams and wetlands were avoided or minimized.
+Complete avoidance of water features was not feasible, and the construction and operation of the Project would permanently affect one wetland (0.05 acre) due to the construction of the Hollywood Switching Station.
+Impacts to jurisdictional water features would not be expected from the installation of buried cables with the use of boring.
 Additionally, access roads and all other project elements have been routed to avoid impacts to jurisdictional water features.

 Sinkholes are surface water to groundwater aquatic features, which can sustain impacts due to degraded water quality from construction storm water, chemical and solid waste run-off.
 TVA generally protects these features by treating them just as they would a stream and providing a buffer zone to adequately protect them.
-If these features should need to be closed then Class V Injection Well permits may be required to mitigate.
+If sinkholes need to be filled then Class V Injection Well permits may be required.
 Also only herbicides that are noted as safe for caves/karst features should be used near these features.
-Any pesticide or herbicide use as part of construction or operation activities would comply with the ADEM Pesticide General Permit, associated with Permit ALR100000 described in Section 1.4.
+Any pesticide or herbicide use as part of construction or operation activities would comply with the ADEM Pesticide General Permit, associated with

+Permit ALR100000 described in Section 1.4.
 Proper implementation and application of these products may result in minor impacts to surface water.
-As described above for groundwater, beneficial indirect impacts to on-site surface water would be expected to result from the change in land use.
+As described above for groundwater, beneficial indirect impacts to onsite surface water would be expected to result from the change in land use.